VedantChhajed/Medtracker-static/README.md

 ## Project Overview

-Health Journey is a modern web application designed to help users manage their medications, track health metrics, and maintain their overall wellness.
+MedTracker Journey is a modern web application designed to help users manage their medications, track health metrics, and maintain their overall wellness.
 The application features a responsive, single-page design with real-time updates and interactive visualizations.

 ## Development Journey